Tourists snorkelling at the sunken city of Epidaurus, Greece.

 What is the food like?

-Breakfasts at your hotels will include fresh bread, local honey, handmade preserves, Greek yoghurt with walnuts, seasonal fruit, cheese pies and eggs cooked to order.
+This is a trip for those who like their adventures served with a generous helping of local flavour.
+Greek food is all about simplicity, seasonality and sharing – and on this journey through the Peloponnese, you’ll get to savour it all in tavernas, wineries and olive groves.
+Breakfasts at the hotels will include fresh bread, local honey, handmade preserves, Greek yoghurt with walnuts, seasonal fruit, cheese pies and eggs cooked to order.
 Lunches vary between late afternoon taverna feasts in traditional mountain villages and light bites after tastings or morning adventures.
-Expect well known and lesser known Greek classics, including gemista - stuffed peppers and tomatoes - wild greens pies and freshly baked bread served with tangy feta, olives and sun-dried tomatoes.
-Dinners are relaxed, sociable affairs at carefully selected local tavernas by your host.
-Think meze platters with tzatziki, dolmades, saganaki and Greek salad, with mains such as grilled sea bream and oven-baked moussaka.
+Expect well-known and lesser-known Greek classics, including gemista (stuffed peppers and tomatoes), wild greens pie, and freshly baked bread served with tangy feta, olives and sun-dried tomatoes.
+Dinners are relaxed, sociable affairs at local tavernas carefully selected by your host.
+Think mezze platters with tzatziki, dolmades, saganaki and Greek salad, with mains such as grilled sea bream and oven-baked moussaka.
 Meals are often shared, encouraging you to try a bit of everything – just how the locals do it.
-You’ll also delve deeper into Peloponnesian food culture through three special experiences:

 Vegetarians, vegans and other dietary requirements and allergies can be catered for – please just request this on your passenger info form.